Deckape92/hello-world/README.md

 # hello-world
 Finally!
 My first git repository.
-I suppose now I've announced to anyone that wishes to read this that I am actuall going to create code on which the world can comment.
+I suppose now I've announced to anyone that wishes to read this that I am actually going to create code on which the world can comment.